particle-iot/docs/src/content/reference/datasheets/m-series/m1-enclosure-datasheet.md

 ### Wi-Fi/BLE antenna - Muon

-The Wi-Fi ns BLE antenna mounts on the left side, next the carrier board, next to the battery.
+The Wi-Fi and BLE antenna mounts on the left side, next the carrier board, next to the battery.
 It must be installed before the carrier board is installed.

+Install the wifi antenna sufficiently below the silicone gasket to avoid interference.

-{{imageOverlay src="/assets/images/m-series/m1-muon-wifi.jpg" alt="Wi-Fi antenna" class="full-width"}}
+{{imageOverlay src="/assets/images/m-series/m1-muon-wifi-1.jpg" alt="Wi-Fi antenna" class="full-width"}}

+Make sure the wifi antenna cable is routed as such to avoid difficulty in assembly.

 {{imageOverlay src="/assets/images/m-series/m1-muon-wifi-2.jpg" alt="Wi-Fi antenna" class="full-width"}}

+{{imageOverlay src="/assets/images/m-series/m1-muon-wifi-3.jpg" alt="Wi-Fi antenna" class="full-width"}}

 The M-SoM is certified for use with the same antennas as the P2/Photon 2.
 The same antenna is shared for Wi-Fi and BLE.
 Unlike the P2/Photon 2, the external antenna is required for Wi-Fi and BLE and the M-SoM does not include a built-in trace antenna on the module.